davidgiven/fforth/README.md

 # fforth

-A small, portable Forth written in Posix C.
+A small, portable, and decently fast Forth written in Posix C.

 ## What?